Is My House Good for Solar?

 If you have a flat roof, we can generally mount the panels so that they achieve the ideal angle.

 It may seem obvious, but a rooftop solar system needs light from the sun to produce electricity.
-Thus, a shaded roof is not ideal for solar.
-However, it’s not always obvious how much shade is too much.
-If you have tall trees that cast shadows over your whole roof for hours at a time, your roof isn’t ideal for solar.
+Roofs with a lot of shade are therefore not ideal.
+If trees, chimneys, or other structures cast shadows over your whole roof for hours at a time, your roof probably isn’t a good fit.

 Shading is one factor that you may be able to control.
 By trimming certain trees, you could increase the viable roof space for a solar system.